isce-framework/isce2/README.md

-* RelaxIV (a minimum cost flow relaxation algorithm coded in C++ by Antonio Frangioni and Claudio Gentile at the University of Pisa, based on the Fortran code developed by Dimitri Bertsekas (while at MIT) which is available at https://github.com/frangio68/Min-Cost-Flow-Class.
+* RelaxIV (a minimum cost flow relaxation algorithm coded in C++ by Antonio Frangioni and Claudio Gentile at the University of Pisa, based on the Fortran code developed by Dimitri Bertsekas while at MIT) is available at https://github.com/frangio68/Min-Cost-Flow-Class.
 The RelaxIV files should be placed in the directory: 'contrib/UnwrapComp/src/RelaxIV' so that ISCE will compile it properly.

 * PULP: Use easy\_install or pip to install it or else clone it from,